 FUNDING AREAS: Mental health in Texas

 IP TAKE: Sign up for this funder’s mailing list to learn about open RFPs.
-There’s been a big push here for better mental health for youth and young adults.
+There has been a big push here for better mental health for youth and young adults.

-PROFILE: The Hogg Foundation for Mental Health is dedicated to improving mental health in Texas.
-It is based in Austin, Texas, and was established by the children of Texas Governor James Hogg in 1940.
+PROFILE: Established in 1940, the Hogg Foundation for Mental Health is dedicated to improving mental health in Texas.
+It is based in Austin, Texas, and was established by the children of Texas Governor James Hogg.
 An initial $2.5 million endowment came from Will C. Hogg’s estate, the eldest of Governor Hogg’s children.
 The foundation aims to “Transform how communities promote mental health in everyday life.”